 1994 Ralph Willis

-You have the power to change the future of Mathematics Teaching in North Carolina.
+You have the opportunity to shape the future of mathematics teaching and learning in North Carolina.